Areas of Specialty

 Depression

 Depression is a close cousin to anxiety, as many people who experience one will also experience the other.
 Much like anxiety, Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT) are effective treatments for depression.
-With these as a guide and with particular attention to each person’s hostory, I help clients reduce symptoms of depression, which can include:
+With these as a guide and with particular attention to each person’s history, I help clients reduce symptoms of depression, which can include:

 • Low or irritable mood